Considering a water fast and curious about when you’ll stop feeling hungry?

 Fasting with just water is an empowering experience, but only if you’re really able to keep control and a sense of wellness.

-Also, anyone who is underweight, taking medication, pregnant or breastfeeding should skip the fasting practise, as should young children, adolescents and the elderly.
+Also, anyone who is underweight, taking medication, pregnant or breastfeeding should skip the fasting practice, as should young children, adolescents and the elderly.

 Fasting’s a great experience but it won’t be perfect for everybody, so take it seriously and make sure you do your due diligence.